amethyst/rustrogueliketutorial/book/src/chapter_36.md

 Notice that we've *deleted* the line that creates a new RNG - and are using the one we pass in, instead.

+**Why does this help?**

+This helps on two levels:

+1. We aren't creating new objects when we have a perfectly good one to use.
+This saves memory and speeds up the program.
+2. Random Number Generators aren't *actually* random.
+They start with a "seed", and apply math to it to make it *really hard* to predict what the next number will be!
+If you specify the *seed* up front, you will always get the same results from your RNG.
+A lot of games let you specify a "seed" to ensure a level playing field in things like tournaments.
+The map builder now supports it.

+Again, this is a refactor that shouldn't *change* anything visible - but I recommend `cargo run` on your project and make sure that it still works.
+Better safe than sorry!

 ...

 **The source code for this chapter may be found [here](https://github.com/thebracket/rustrogueliketutorial/tree/master/chapter-36-layers)**